m0squdev/apf/README.md

-# fzfpkg
+# apf

-A fuzzy-finder interface for managing official repos, AUR and Flatpak packages on Arch Linux. fzfpkg provides a unified terminal UI for installing, removing and viewing packages from multiple sources.
+An interface based on fzf for managing official repos, AUR and Flatpak packages on Arch Linux. fzfpkg provides a unified terminal UI for installing, removing and viewing packages from multiple sources.
+It is basically a mix of yay (A)UR helper, (P)acman and (F)latpak!

 ## Features